This is part of an ELC Tech Network

 9. Keyboard Cache

 While this is a lengthy list I think it is important not to take the easy road of yelling about security, privacy or whatever else and instead really look at how the app gets all this stuff.
-SpyPhone’s source can be downloaded at it’s git hub and you can see for yourself how all the magic happens.
+SpyPhone’s source can be downloaded at it’s and you can see for yourself how all the magic happens.
 With a quick look at the source the secret to this application is discovered.
 The iPhone contains many folders like your Macintosh Computer.
 Many of these folders are familiar sounding…”Applications”, “Library”, “Root”.
 If you have the SDK installed on your computer you can look at these folders as the iPhone simulator uses them as well.
 They are located at

 ~/Library/Application Support/iPhone Simulator/User